netease-im/camellia/update.md

 * support client-cache feature of redis6.0
 * support redis transaction of multi/watch/exec commands

+# 1.0.13（2020/12/xx）
+### add
+* none

+### update
+* IpSegmentRegionResolver allow null/empty config，so camellia-spring-redis-eureka-discovery-spring-boot-starter and camellia-spring-redis-zk-discovery-spring-boot-starter can ignore configure of regionResolveConf

+### fix
+* none

 # 1.0.12（2020/12/17）
 ### add
 * RedisProxyJedisPool allow setting custom policy of proxy choose: IProxySelector. default use RandomProxySelector，if you enable side-car-first, then use SideCarFirstProxySelector